 \section{Introduction}

 Stochastic partial differential equations (SPDEs) form a flexible class of models for space-time data.
 They combine phenomena such as diffusion and transport that occur naturally in many processes, but also include random forcing terms, which may arise from microscopic scaling limits or account for model uncertainty.
-Quantifying the size of these different effects and testing for their presence from data is an important step in model validation.
+Quantifying the size of these different effects is an important step in model validation.

 Suppose that $X=(X(t))_{0\leq t\leq T}$ solves the linear parabolic SPDE

 on an open, bounded and smooth domain $\Lambda\subset\mathbb{R}^d$ with some initial value $X_0$, a space-time white noise $dW$ and a second order elliptic operator